 - Soda is also a good thing.
 Few spoons of bottled soda are also perfect but only few spoons

 - Blonde psyllium (Isabgol) is also something you could carry during your travel.
 It is helpful for people who had gastric issues or get a lot of acid reflux.
-Isabgol with curd is a life saver for toddlers and can give immediate relief from stomach infections.
+Isabgol with curd is a life saver for toddlers and can give immediate relief from stomach flu.

 Lastly, stomach infections occur due to our negligence.
-Small things like not washing our hands, drinking water after fruits especially melons, overeating, junk binging etc are major causes of stomach infections in toddlers.
+Small things like not washing our hands, drinking water after fruits especially melons, overeating, junk binging etc are major causes of stomach flu in toddlers.
 All we have to do is provide a safe environment for our toddler by keeping our surrounding clean.
 We need to focus on making sure that we not only have clean homes but also nearby areas.

 Lastly, I would say that prepare yourself for the worse since any amount of planning doesn’t help.
 I am learning from my mistakes and so will you.